 Based on decades of experience ideating, validating, creating, growing, and funding startups from both sides of the table, we - the partners and advisors behind Prota Ventures - have developed the following framework and corresponding web app to help entrepreneurs with the first critical steps of their journey:

-While oriented toward startups that are building a software product and aiming to raise capital, the framework has also proven to be extremely helpful for many different types of for- and non-profit ventures.
+While oriented toward startups that are building a software product where raising outside capital is a possibility, the framework has also proven to be extremely helpful for many different types of for- and non-profit ventures.

 Our goal is to help founders build upon the traditional business plan and ideation tools out there to focus on executing what matters: acquiring and retaining happy, paying customers.